polinabythebay/psoshnin.github.io--v3/source/syllabus/index.markdown

 ##Objective
 [Return to top](#return)

 My goal is to gain competency and knowledge of best practices in web development by learning and implementing a web development framework.
 However, it can take hours, days, and weeks to become proficient in the best practices of a specific framework even for experienced developers.
-This is why I would like to design an independent study where I can devote time to doing so.
+This is why I'm designing an independent study where I can devote time to doing so.
 Why do I want to teach myself Rails specifically?
 A few reasons:

 * Ruby on Rails is an open-source web framework based on the Ruby programming language.
 * Rails is a database-agnostic MVC framework that chooses convention over configuration, which means that it's strongly opinionated when it comes to architectural decisions, naming conventions, paths and patterns.